citizenlab/alg-policing-foi-records/README.md

 Here, we provide all of the records that we received through the above research process.
 Some of these records arrived too late to be incorporated into our *To Predict and Surveil* report, and may offer new or greater details not previously written on publicly.
 Researchers, journalists, and others who are involved in algorithmic policing issues may also find additional details or points of interest in records that were included in our report, but which were not necessarily covered in depth or in their entirety.

 The Citizen Lab and the IHRP sent an identical request to all agencies and departments, subject to subsequent modification or narrowing in negotiations with access-to-information officers.
-The template text of that request is available [here](https://drive.google.com/file/d/1qmRAygC3z6N6o9DJq8QdbOuelkYv1_Py/view?usp=sharing), and is reproduced in **Appendix A** of “To Surveil and Predict” (on pages 178-180).
-The time period covered by these initial requests is **January 1, 2013 to November 1, 2018** (however, many of them were narrowed to more recent years in the course of negotiations and re-scoping).
-Along with the records themselves, we have included accompanying p**artial disclosure letters**, which indicate where responsive records have been redacted or withheld, and cite the specific statutory exemptions considered applicable.
+The template text of that request is available [here](https://drive.google.com/file/d/1qmRAygC3z6N6o9DJq8QdbOuelkYv1_Py/view?usp=sharing), and is reproduced in Appendix A of *To Surveil and Predict* (on pages 178-180).
+The time period covered by these initial requests is January 1, 2013 to November 1, 2018.
+However, many of the requests were narrowed to more recent years in the course of negotiations and re-scoping.
+Along with the records themselves, we have included accompanying p**artial disclosure letters**, which indicate where responsive records have been redacted or withheld, and which cite the specific statutory exemptions considered applicable.

 The discrepancy between the number of requests we submitted and the records received reflects the difficulties of Canada’s FOI regime.
 Barriers such as exorbitant processing fees, long delays, and statutory exemptions from disclosing records suggests that much more information about algorithmic policing in Canada can and should be publicly available, but is currently not.
-For more details about our experience with the freedom-of-information request process, and associated challenges and limitations, please see Section 1.2.1 (“Data Collection”) under the Methodology section of To Surveil and Predict (on pages 11-13), and Section 4.4 (“Limitations of Research Findings”) (on pages 66-67).
+For more details about our experience with the freedom-of-information request process, and associated challenges and limitations, please see Section 1.2.1 (“Data Collection”) under the Methodology section of *To Surveil and Predict* (on pages 11-13), and Section 4.4 (“Limitations of Research Findings”) (on pages 66-67).

 This page is a **living document**.
-We continue to await records or responses from some public bodies, and may follow up or re-submit earlier requests whose trails died or were abandoned for various reasons.
-We will add new records to this page whenever they arrive.
+We may follow up or re-submit earlier requests whose trails died or were abandoned for various reasons, and will add new records to this page if and when any arrive.

 If you have questions or comments regarding this resource, please contact: Cynthia [at] citizenlab [dot] ca